irish-luong/hado-hado/README.md

 # hado-hado

 ## What about me
 I love the meaning of `Man search for meaning`.
-A sensitive boy

 This project we build to learning how to find out the meaning from data
 - Note my life experience